Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Serverless/README.md

 ### Steps Functions features and functionality
 1. AWS service intergration
 <img src="assets/service integration.PNG" alt="steps" style="height:100%; width:100%">

 2. Coordination of components
+Step Function can coordinate any application that can make an HTTPS connection, regardless of where it's hosted.
+For example, it can be hosted on Amazon EC2 instances, mobile devices, or on-premies servers.
+By using step functions, you can quickly create distributed applications that use AWS services along with your own mircroservices.

 3. Workflow abstraction
 4. Built-in error handling
 5. History of each job